wpscanner/wpsec-cli/README.md

 ## Configuration

 You need to provide the client_id and client_secret as command-line arguments.
-The Rest JSON API keys can be fetched here: https://wpsec.com/account/api.php
+The Rest JSON API keys (CLIENT_ID and CLIENT_SECRET) can be fetched here: https://wpsec.com/account/api.php

 ## Usage
 Check that the API is up and running